nismod/nismod.github.io/docs/development-checklist.md

 A template for a `README.md` can be found [on Github](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).

 ### There is module- function- and/or method- level documentation

+A detailed-level of documentation should provide a deeping understanding of the structure and subfunctions of a coding project.
+This information is useful to fresh up the knowledge of the original developer, and is essential to anyone new to the project.

+A few lines of documentation can already make a big difference in gaining an understanding how certain pieces of software works, without having to reverse-engineer each line of code.
+Therefore we aim to at least have every module- function and/or method, describing the following information in the code comments.

+* One-line summary of the method/function
+* Detailed description of method/function
+* List of arguments with pre-conditions
+* List of return values with post-conditions

+There are tools available that can use this information to automatically generate document, such as.

 * Python [Docstrings](https://www.python.org/dev/peps/pep-0257/)